 The Florida ignition interlock program is a mandate under Section 316.193, Florida Statutes, for an ignition interlock device (IID) to be installed on the vehicle of “certain persons” that are convicted of Driving Under the Influence (DUI).
 The ignition interlock device is a breathalyzer in your car or truck that prevents the driver from starting the car until they take a breathalyzer test.

 The Statute was put in place in 2002 as a required action for eligibility for reinstatement of a permanent or restricted driver’s license.
-Meaning, if a person gets a DUI conviction and their permanent license is suspended or restricted, it allows them to keep driving.
+Meaning, that if a person gets a DUI conviction and their permanent license is suspended or restricted, it allows them to keep driving.

 Do You Get a Breathalyzer in Your Car After One DUI?